Mary Barbour

 On her 74th birthday, there was a special tribute to Barbour on the front page of The Govan Press newspaper.
 Recognition of the impact of her activism is still evident in Govan and across Glasgow today.
 There is a statue of her at Govan Cross.
 Murals depicting her with Isabella Elder, and reimagining her as a modern day campaigner have been commissioned in Govan.
 She is also included in the Clutha Bar mural.

 She is remembered in popular culture, in the song Mrs Barbour's Army by Alistair Hulett and the play Mrs Barbour's Daughters by A.J.
 Taudevin.
 Barbour was the subject of one of the Not Forgotten series of documentaries on Channel Four in 2007.
 In 2012 Woman's Hour ran a profile about Barbour following the writing of a poem about her by Christine Finn for an exhibition at the National Museum of Scotland.

+Barbour is described as a "Trailblazer" by the tour company Gallus Pedals, which organises bicycle tours in Glasgow.
+The company state on their website that ten women inspired the individual names of the bikes, and include a biography of each in several different categories.
+The category "Women who Shaped Glasgow's Social Change" includes not only Barbour but also Jessie Stephen and Rachel Hamilton.

 Life

 Barbour was born on 20 February 1875 at 37 New Street, Kilbarchan to Jean (Gavin) and James Rough, a handloom carpet weaver.
 She was the third of seven children.
 Barbour attended school until she was fourteen years old.
 In 1887, the family moved to the village of Elderslie and Barbour worked as a thread twister, eventually becoming a carpet printer.
 On 28 August 1896, Mary Rough married an engineer, David Barbour (2 May 1873 – 13 November 1957), at Wallace Place, Elderslie.
 By the 1901 census, the couple had settled in Govan at 5 Macleod Street, where they lived with their son, James.
 Their son David died in infancy in 1897.
 By the 1911 census, the family, including another son, William, had moved to 43 Ure Street (now Uist Street).

 In 1933, Barbour moved to a council house at 34 Cromdale Street in Drumoyne, Glasgow, where she lived until her death.
 One year after she was widowed, Barbour died at age 83 in the Southern General Hospital, Glasgow.
 Her funeral was held at Craigton Crematorium in Cardonald, near Govan.